MarkYHZhang/JaizzCore/README.md

 # JaizzCore

-The backend for Jaizz, a program who creates jazz music!
+The backend for Jaizz, a web application that creates jazz music!